SaraVaisbord/SaraVaisbord/README.md

-⚙️ **Always building, always learning.**
-_The rest is just semicolons._
+⚙️ **Always building, always learning.**  _The rest is just semicolons._

----

-### 👋 Hi, I’m Sara
+# 👋 Hi, I’m Sara

 I’m a **curious Software Developer** who believes coding is a creative craft.
 I love diving into new technologies, solving challenges,
 and crafting clean, maintainable code that makes servers dance 💃.

-### 🔭 Currently
-- Seeking exciting tech challenges to grow and push my limits
+### 🔭 Currently - Seeking exciting tech challenges to grow and push my limits

-### 🌱 Always Learning
-- Eager to learn something new and expand my toolbox
+### 🌱 Always Learnin - Eager to learn something new and expand my toolbox

-### 💡 Passionate About
-- Understanding the “why” behind every solution
-- Building elegant, practical systems that just work
+### 💡 Passionate About- Understanding the “why” behind every solution  - Building elegant, practical systems that just work

----

 ### 🤝 Let’s Connect